Pingel88/DadJokeDiscordBot.Solution/README.md

 ## 🌐 About the Project

 ### 📖 Description
 A Discord bot that acts as a dad joke supplement to replace our retired instructor at [Epicodus](https://www.epicodus.com/).
-It utilizes an API via RESTful principles, and Docker Containerization for remote hosting.
+Written in C#, it utilizes an API via RESTful principles, WebSocket protocol, and Docker Containerization for remote server hosting.

 ### 🦠 Known Bugs